 A year ago, a grim new record was set.
 In November 2018, the Camp Fire in northern California became the deadliest and most destructive wildfire in the state’s history, burning the entire town of Paradise to the ground and killing an estimated 86 civilians.
 And it was just one of several record-breaking wildfires to tear through California in the past few years.
 “This is the new normal, and it’s not acceptable,” says University of Nevada, Reno, professor and seismologist Graham Kent in a TEDxUniversityofNevada Talk.

 Wildfires have long been a regular occurrence on our planet.
 However, due to drought, rising temperatures, and increasingly unpredictable weather patterns, today’s fires are bigger and more destructive — and many scientists are predicting they could get even worse.
 Exacerbating the situation are mismanaged forests and an increasing number of people living in high-risk areas.
 As a result, the financial and human costs of recent fires have been unprecedented.
-In 2017 alone, damage from wildfires across the US exceeded a staggering $18 trillion.
+In 2017 alone, damage from wildfires across the US exceeded a staggering $18 billion.
 Other parts of the world are being hit hard, too.
 This past summer, Spain suffered the worst wildfires that it’s seen in 20 years, while thousands of fires burned in the Amazon Rainforest, an increase of over 80 percent compared to the same time period last year.

 When it comes to fighting wildfires, every second counts.
 At its peak, the Camp Fire is estimated to have burned an area greater than one football field (roughly 1.32 acres) in a single second.
 Early detection is the key to ensuring that fires are kept under control and properly extinguished.
 The longer it takes dispatchers to locate a fire, the harder it is to contain.